 Cialdini, a professor of psychology, marketing, and business, is one of the top experts in the science of influence.
 In Influence, Cialdini lists six universal principles of influence that can make anybody a skilled persuader.

-Cialdini based his principles on 35 years of evidence-based, peer-reviewed scientific research.
-Munger thinks Cialdini’s principles guide investors’ behavior.
+Cialdini’s principles are based on 35 years of evidence-based, peer-reviewed scientific research.
+Munger thought Cialdini’s principles guided investors’ behavior.

 Influence can help investors by exposing the behaviors that guide market behavior.
 Anybody wanting to know why people buy stocks, services, and products must examine Influence.